dsfields/radargun/README.md

 );
 ```

-In this example, we are comparing
+In this example, we are comparing the performance of "My Module" against the performance of `comparison-module`.
+If My Module's performance is less than 50% greater than that of `comparison-module`, `kesselrun` exits with error code 3.
+Results are writen to a file "results.txt."

 ## CLI